Chant for Great Compassion

 11. po lu ji di, sho fo la ling to po,

 Lines written while traveling by boat: Used by kind permission of Paul Rouzer.
-This poem may be reprinted from this website only for use in concert programs and for promotional use as related to this musical work.
+This translation is under copyright, but may be reprinted from this website for use only as related to this musical work (i.e. in concert programs).

 Great Compassion Mantra: This text is in the public domain and may be reprinted freely from this website.